kean/Nuke/Documentation/Nuke.docc/Performance/performance-guide.md

 print(task.metrics!)
 ```

 The pipeline also publishes the records, along with the units of work the tasks share, as ``ImagePipeline/Diagnostics-swift.struct/Event``s through ``ImagePipeline/diagnostics``.
-Feed the stream to your telemetry, or add an ``ImagePipeline/Diagnostics-swift.struct/Observer`` to receive the events synchronously, on the pipeline actor.
+Feed the stream to your telemetry.

 ```swift
 Task.detached {